jmmnn/linksSDGs/readme.md

 #install gunicorn  the first time
 $sudo apt-get install gunicorn

+## Use this if the service is down, then test.
 $ cd linksSDGs/Webapp_v_2_4/

 $ nohup gunicorn -b 0.0.0.0:8080 index:app &

 ### old script don't use anymore $ python linksSDGs/start_webapp.py